uber-archive/makisu/README.md

 ### Creating registry configuration

-Makisu needs registry configuration mounted to push to a secure registry.
-The config format is described [here](#configuring-docker-registry).
+Makisu needs registry configuration mounted in to push to a secure registry.
+The config format is described in [documentation](docs/REGISTRY.md).
 After creating configuration file on local filesystem, run the following command to create the k8s secret:
 ```shell
 $ kubectl create secret generic docker-registry-config --from-file=./registry.yaml